How Are I Bonds Taxed? Nine Common Situations

 However, that co-owner can choose to defer paying tax on the interest or report it annually.
 This is true even if the other co-owner redeems the bonds and keeps all the proceeds.

-If you cash in I bonds this year, you must report the interest on line 2b of your 2024 Form 1040 and pay tax to the extent you didn't otherwise include the interest income in a prior year.
+If you cashed in I bonds last year, you must report the interest on line 2b of your 2024 Form 1040 and pay tax to the extent you didn't otherwise include the interest income in a prior year.
+The same reporting would be applicable for I bonds that you cash in during 2025.

 If you received $1,500 or more in interest during the year, you would also have to fill out Schedule B and attach it to your tax return.